 A lock screen requires you to enter a password or code to resume using the computer.
 While Apple’s mobile devices offer plenty of lock screen options, MacBooks are only starting to catch up with features like TouchID or Apple Watch.
 A Mac will lock down automatically if you close the lid, but figuring out how to lock it when you’re only stepping away for a moment isn’t as intuitive as you’d think.

 Fortunately, there are ways to enable your lock screen and control it with shortcuts and commands.
 Don’t worry about stepping away from your Mac ever again!
-Just follow our guide and set up some better security.
+Just follow our guide and learn how to lock a Mac.

-- There’s a dropdown menu that allows you to choose when the lock function engages, anywhere from a few seconds to 8 hours.
+Step 4: There’s a dropdown menu that allows you to choose when the lock function engages, anywhere from a few seconds to eight hours.
 Choose the option that makes the most sense for you—for example, if your screensaver frequently comes on while you’re thinking, you may want the lock screen to wait several seconds before engaging.
 If you want an immediate lock screen, then choose the “Immediately” option.
 There you go!